-Giving birth in Italy for nonresidents should come with no problem.
-Even if you don’t have a residence card, having a baby as a foreigner in Italy should be mostly cost-free.
+Giving birth in Italy for nonresidents should not be a problem.
+Even if you do not have a residence card, having a baby as a foreigner in Italy should be mostly cost-free.
 You won’t have to worry about paying for any pre- or post-natal medical care, or for the birth itself.

-That also means giving birth in Italy without health insurance shouldn’t be an issue, since you can always rely on public healthcare.
+Giving birth in Italy without health insurance should not be an issue, since you can always rely on public healthcare.
 Keep in mind that alternative birthing centers are not covered by public healthcare, so be prepared to pay for all expenses out-of-pocket or to take out health insurance that covers those alternative services.

 The only costs of having a baby in Italy should be for the things you might need while in the hospital: diapers, baby clothes, and clothes for you as well.
 Not only that, some expats report needing to take their own toilet paper, towels, blankets, extra pillows, even cups and cutlery for your meals in public hospitals in Italy.

 As always, make sure you consult the local authorities or health offices to know which specific conditions apply to you and your immigration status before giving birth in the country.

 When giving birth in Italy as an employee, you have the right to maternity benefits.
 Maternity benefits are equal to 80% of your pay for a total of five months—two months before and three months after the birth or one month prior and four months after the birth.

 Future mothers are also entitled to what is called (precisely) a voucher for future mothers.
 This is a one-off lump sum of 800 EUR (880 USD).
 This is attributed to mothers who are giving birth, adopting, or fostering.
 This amount can be claimed after the 7th month of pregnancy and within a year of having the child.

 Giving Birth in Italy for Residency or Citizenship